jjuliaarnoldd/DigitalLibrariesFinalProject/pages/about.md

 # About the Collection
 ### In loving memory of Elaine Dye.

 This collection highlights the fiber and textile art of four generations of women in the Dye/Fischer/Arnold family.
-In addition to bringing a variety of pieces together in one place, the collection is intended to celebrate the medium as fiber and textile work has not always been accorded the same levels of recognition or appreciation as that which has been termed "fine" or "high" art.
-ADD MORE HERE
+In addition to bringing a variety of pieces together in one place, the collection is intended to celebrate the medium as fiber and textile work has not always been accorded the same levels of recognition or appreciation as that which has been deemed "fine" or "high" art.
+While not always inapplicable, terms such as "craft," "hobby," or "amateur" devalue the considerable labor that goes into fiber art, which has long been practiced by women and is largely comprised of functional items.
+The often gendered and utilitarian nature of textile work has contributed to its somewhat fringe relationship to the discipline of art history, as well as the fact that most of the textile and fiber pieces of past civilizations, made of organic materials, are no longer extant, so the canon was formed in the absence of such works.
+A very small act of remediation, this collection aims to elevate the medium, satisfy curiosity, and inspire the textile and fiber art of others.

 {% include feature/image.html objectid="/objects/newfeaturedimage.jpg" width="75" caption="A collage of unattributed and undated embroidery pieces." %}